British Summertime officially ends on Sunday 30th October. With it comes brighter mornings and shorter evenings as the Clocks ‘fall back’.

 With families in mind, I have created my simple three-step ‘clock change plan’

 Our body clock is designed to move by about 2 minutes each day.
 Hence all sleep specialist stress that we all need to maintain as consistent sleep and wake time as possible.
 Whilst the adult body clock can adjust by up to one hour if needed, babies and small toddlers are much more sensitive to change.

-If you miss these start times and have less days to play with, change the length of the steps accordingly.
-For example, if you have four days split the hour down into fifteen minute steps.
+If you miss these start times and have fewer days to play with, change the length of the steps accordingly.
+For example, if you have four days split the hour down into fifteen-minute steps.

 If your child is at school, or nursery school the change of schedule will need to wait until later in the week.
 Start their change on Thursday night, and set their bedtimes, and bedtime routine backwards by 20 minutes on Thursday, Friday and Saturday so that on Sunday morning they are in sync with the new time zone.

 Adjusting nap times at home should also be done in the same baby steps.
 If your child has a nap at nursery school you could also encourage them to change their Friday nap time.